cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpaddmirrors.md

 **`-s (spread mirrors)`**

 Spreads the mirror segments across the available hosts.
 The default is to group a set of mirror segments together on an alternate host from their primary segment set.
-Mirror spreading will place each mirror on a different host within the Greenplum Database array.
+Mirror spreading will place each mirror on a different host within the Cloudberry Database array.
 Spreading is only allowed if there is a sufficient number of hosts in the array (number of hosts is greater than the number of segment instances per host).

 **`-v (verbose)`**